plone/documentation/docs/contributing/documentation/myst-reference.md

 If you {ref}`enhance-media-label`, constrain the width of your media to 760 pixels, to accommodate the padding and margins from the enhancement.

-If you don't enhance images, constrain the width of your media to 790 pixels.
+If you don't enhance media, constrain the width of your media to 790 pixels.

 (static-assets-label)=